Types of mattresses explained

 Hybrid mattresses

-Hybrid mattresses are the perfect compromise for those that prefer the bounce and feel of springs but would like to experience the pressure-relieving benefits of foam.
+Hybrid mattresses are the perfect compromise for those who prefer the bounce and feel of springs but would like to experience the pressure-relieving benefits of foam.

 Most hybrid models feature a pocket spring or open coil spring unit, with one or more comfort layers of memory foam, latex, or gel on top.
 The combination of springs and foam allows for greater ease of movement.
-Sleepers can turn over and change positions in bed more easily than all-foam models, which can sometimes make you feel stuck in the mattress.
+Sleepers can turn over and change positions in bed more easily than all-foam models.

-Hybrid mattresses are typically cooler than all-foam models, as air can circulate freely between the springs.
+Hybrid mattresses are typically cooler than all-foam models because air can circulate freely between the springs.
+However, hybrid models are usually bouncier and are less effective at reducing partner disturbance.

 pocket spring mattress with memory foam layers construction